 Multi-purpose parental consent formsUse our multi-purpose parental consent form covering consent for on-site activities, administering non-prescription medicines, emergency release and communication preferences.
 Find links to DfE parental consent forms that you can use for off-site activities and prescription medicines, and see examples of consent forms used by other schools.

-Here's what to consider before running your eventBe confident you've got everything covered before your school event so it runs smoothly.
-Get up to speed with what you can charge for, how to keep on top of health and safety, whether you need a licence or event notice, and how to manage data protection around photos and videos taken at the event.
+What to consider before running your school eventBe confident you've got everything covered before your school event so it runs smoothly.
+Get up to speed with how to keep on top of health and safety, what you can charge for, whether you need additional insurance or licences, and how to manage data protection around photos and videos taken at the event.

 Effective parents’ evening conversations: advice for staffIs there any advice on effective subject consultation evening conversations?
 We relay advice from our experts on holding subject-specific parents' evening conversations.
 We also link to resources from Tes on having conversations at parents’ evenings.

 Free your teachers from report-writing frenzy: a case studyHazelbury Primary School has replaced traditional end-of-year reports with pupil-authored learning journals.
 Teachers have better work-life balance, the headteacher saves over 400 hours a year and parents get all the information they need.
 Here's how you could achieve this too.